Areas of Expertise (7)

 History of Games

-Maurice Suckling has worked in the games industry for over twenty years, with over forty published video game titles to his name.
+Maurice Suckling has worked in the games industry for over twenty years, with over fifty published video game titles to his name.
 He’s worked as a producer, a designer, a voice director, a motion capture director, an animation director, but most often as a writer.

 In addition to his work in games he has also worked in TV, and published a collection of short stories and a novel.